justincaryk/novellia-pets/README.md

 5. Docker Profiles have been set up for the frontend and backend directories.
 The db is always configured to run.
 Choose which best suits your development requirements:

-- To spin up nextapp and db only: `docker compose --profile nextapp up`
+- To spin up nextapp and db only: `docker compose --profile frontend up`
 - To spin up backend and db only: `docker compose --profile backend up`
-- To spin up the whole app: `docker compose --profile backend --profile nextapp up`
+- To spin up the whole app: `docker compose --profile backend --profile frontend up`

 If you want to run these in a detached state, you can append the `-d` flag to the end of the commands above, which will free up the terminal window.